Arizona Criminal Court Sentencing Chart

 Title 13, Chapter 7.1 of the Arizona Revised Statutes concerns capital sentencing, including aggravating and mitigating factors and automatic state Supreme Court Review of death sentences.

-This treatise, available electronically on Westlaw, assist judges and attorneys in understanding and applying sentencing guidelines.
-The first nine chapters of the book annotate the United States Sentencing Commission's Guidelines Manual.
-The last two chapters of the book offer the authors' explanation and analysis of two crucial aspects of practice under the guidelines.
+This treatise assists judges and attorneys in understanding and applying sentencing guidelines.
+The first nine chapters annotate the United States Sentencing Commission's Guidelines Manual.
 Chapter 10 deals with departures from the guidelines, and Chapter 11 deals with appellate review of sentences.
+In addition to the print volume located in the Law Library, this treatise is available on Westlaw (login required).

-This treatise, also available on Westlaw, focuses and clarifies the recurring sentencing issues confronted by courts, counsel, and corrections officials and covers issues involving sentencing rationales, alternatives, and systems.
-The author also addresses types of sentencing, including probation sentences and death sentences, and explores constitutional considerations, basic sentencing principles, and judicial sentencing review.
+This treatise focuses and clarifies the recurring sentencing issues confronted by courts, counsel, and corrections officials and covers issues involving sentencing rationales, alternatives, and systems.
+The author also addresses types of sentencing, including probation sentences and death sentences, and explores constitutional considerations, basic sentencing principles, and judicial sentencing review (login required).

 Against Capital Punishment (Benjamin S. Yost, 2019)